What is a software licensing API?

 Licensing APIs use API keys for authentication.
 There are typically two types:

 Publishable keys (like pk_live_xxxxxxxx) are safe to embed in client-side applications.
-They can validate licenses, manage activations, and fetch offline tokens, but they can't create or delete licenses.
+They can validate licenses, manage activations, and fetch offline machine files.
+They can also fetch legacy offline tokens when needed for backwards compatibility, but they can't create or delete licenses.
 This is the key your shipped software uses.

 Secret keys (like sk_live_xxxxxxxx) have full administrative access; creating licenses, revoking keys, updating entitlements.
 These stay on your server and are never shipped with your application.